Jelly-Pudding/ereddicator/README.md

 # Ereddicator
+This Python script allows you to delete all your Reddit comments, posts, saved items, upvotes, downvotes, and hidden posts.
+However, upvotes and downvotes on archived posts will remain.
+There is no way to undo them.
+You can disable "make my votes public" in your preferences: https://www.reddit.com/prefs/

-This Python script allows you to wipe your Reddit history.
-It replaces each comment and post with random text before deleting them.
+Note: The script replaces each comment and post with random text before deletion as an added measure against the original content being read.

 ## Installation
 1. Git clone this repository: `git clone https://github.com/Jelly-Pudding/ereddicator.git`